 Success in the pharmaceutical industry depends on the speed and efficiency of new drug approvals and the quality of documentation submitted to the regulatory authorities.
 This intensive practical medical writing course will benefit participants by enabling them to achieve this standard.

 Success in the pharmaceutical industry depends on the speed and efficiency of new drug approvals.
-This process largely relies on the quality of documentation submitted to the regulatory authorities, and a high standard of medical writing plays a vital role in ensuring success.
-This intensive practical medical writing course will benefit participants by enabling them to achieve this standard.
+This process largely relies on the quality of documentation submitted to the regulatory authorities, and a high standard of medical writing plays a vital role in ensuring a positive outcome.
+This intensive three-day medical writing course will help you to improve your skills and achieve this standard.

 Aims and objectives

 This event combines presentations from our expert faculty with practical exercises to provide a thorough introduction to the basics of medical writing that goes beyond the usual ‘overview’ courses.
 It will provide in-depth training in general writing and data presentation skills, and specifically in the kind of documents most frequently encountered in clinical research.